How to study the Bible

 2. Be honest with the Bible.
 Be willing to listen to what it says rather than what you can make it mean.

 4. Approach the different parts of the Bible according to their literary types.
 Some, like the entire book of Psalms, contain poetry.
 Others, like 1 and 2 Kings, are history.
 Titus is a letter to an individual.
 Romans is a letter to a church congregation.
 Parts of books like Genesis contain biographies of people's lives.
 Job's story plays out like a drama with various actors.
-Scholars consider books like Hebrews and some of the Old Testament prophetic books to have been sermons.
+Scholars consider books like Hebrews and some of the Old Testament prophetic books that were originally sermons.
 Revelation is a look into the future and thus is a prophecy.
 So, as you study the Bible, be conscious of the type of literature you are reading as well as the phrases and sentences.

 5. Put yourself in the shoes of the very first readers of each part of the Bible.
 Try to imagine, given what you know of those people's context and history, what they would have understood as they listened to the same passage you are reading.